 The shortwave radiation package used in the package computes solar radiative heating due to the absoption by water vapor, ozone, carbon dioxide, oxygen, clouds, and aerosols and due to the scattering by clouds, aerosols, and gases.
-The shortwave radiative processes are described by [Cho90][Cho92].
+The shortwave radiative processes are described by [Cho90, Cho92].
 This shortwave package uses the Delta-Eddington approximation to compute the bulk scattering properties of a single layer following King and Harshvardhan (JAS, 1986).
 The transmittance and reflectance of diffuse radiation follow the procedures of Sagan and Pollock (JGR, 1967) and [LH74].

 Highly accurate heating rate calculations are obtained through the use of an optimal grouping strategy of spectral bands.
-By grouping the UV and visible regions as indicated in Table 8.11, the Rayleigh scattering and the ozone absorption of solar radiation can be accurately computed in the ultraviolet region and the photosynthetically active radiation (PAR) region.
-The computation of solar flux in the infrared region is performed with a broadband parameterization using the spectrum regions shown in Table 8.12.
+By grouping the UV and visible regions as indicated in Table 8.13, the Rayleigh scattering and the ozone absorption of solar radiation can be accurately computed in the ultraviolet region and the photosynthetically active radiation (PAR) region.
+The computation of solar flux in the infrared region is performed with a broadband parameterization using the spectrum regions shown in Table 8.14.
 The solar radiation algorithm used in the fizhi package can be applied not only for climate studies but also for studies on the photolysis in the upper atmosphere and the photosynthesis in the biosphere.

-Table 8.11: UV and Visible Spectral Regions used in shortwave radiation package.
+Table 8.13: UV and visible spectral regions used in shortwave radiation package.

-package.

-UV and Visible Spec UV and Visible Spectral Regions
+UV and Visible Spectral Regions

 Region Band Wavelength (micron)

 UV-C 1. .175225

 2. .225245

 .260280

 3. .245260

 UV-B 4. .280295

 5. .295310

 6. .310320

 UV-A 7. .320400

 PAR 8. .400700

-Table 8.12: Infrared Spectral Regions used in shortwave radiation package.
+Table 8.14: Infrared spectral regions used in shortwave radiation package.